 Today they are recognised as our country’s leading Aboriginal and Torres Strait Islander dancers, choreographers, independent artists and creative and cultural innovators and pioneers.

-- 84% of Developing Artists complete their studies.
-This is significantly higher than the national completion average.
+- 75% of Developing Artists complete their studies.
+This is double the national completion average for Vocational and Educational Training in Australia.

 - Actively sought by many of Australia’s national dance and performing arts organisations, NAISDA graduates transition into high-profile and rewarding careers across dance, music, theatre, film, arts management, community and education sectors.

 - NAISDA has sustained employment outcomes and opportunities for over 1,400 graduates since it first opened.
-Thirteen of the current eighteen dancers at Bangarra Dance Theatre studied at NAISDA in the past ten years.
+84% of the current 19 dancers at Bangarra Dance Theatre studied at NAISDA in the past ten years.

 Developing Artists and graduates have also shared Aboriginal and Torres Strait Islander performances with global audiences at many of Australia’s milestone events including the 1988 Bicentenary, 2000 Sydney Olympics, Commonwealth Games in Brisbane and Melbourne, Sydney Festival, Melbourne Festival and the 2018 Invictus Games.